Looking to invest in ESG companies that actually are making a difference in everyday life? These are the best ESG stocks to invest in today.

 - Vertex Pharmaceuticals (VRTX)

-The list above is not exhaustive.
+The list above is not exhaustive for ESG investors.
 Also, keep in mind that some brokerages have screening tools that will let you search through their listed symbols for companies fitting various ESG categories.

 You will have to contact your broker to see what options they have for you and how to use their tools to find ESG investments.